McDonald’s UK Modern Slavery Statement 2023

 • If workers reside in employer-provided housing, there must be a plan for management of safe housing and accommodation, including that it is structurally sound and in good repair.

-In line with the UN Guiding Principles, McDonald’s Corporation undertakes risk-based due diligence to identify, address and mitigate adverse impacts.
+Led by the UN Guiding Principles, McDonald’s Corporation undertakes risk-based due diligence to identify, address and mitigate adverse human rights-related impacts.
 Wherever practical, McDonald’s hires workers directly.
-Where this is not possible, McDonald’s will aim to select agencies that operate responsibly and abide by the same Responsible and Ethical Recruitment Principles outlined here.
-Furthermore, McDonald’s intends to adopt practices and procedures to address hidden recruitment fees so that such fees are not paid by migrant workers, and that migrant workers are hired in accordance with Responsible and Ethical Recruitment Principles.
+When this is not possible, McDonald’s will aim to select agencies that operate responsibly and abide by the same Responsible and Ethical Recruitment Principles.
+Furthermore, McDonald’s will adopt practices and procedures to ensure that migrant workers don’t pay hidden recruitment fees and that they are hired in accordance with our principles.

 Human Rights

-A commitment to respect human rights is also set out in McDonald’s Standards of Business Conduct, which apply to all employees of the Company.
-We strive to foster safe, inclusive, and respectful workplaces wherever we do business and respect the fundamental rights of McDonald’s employees.
-McDonald’s staff are trained annually on the Standards of Business Conduct and are required to certify their understanding of and commitment to upholding the Standards.
+A commitment to respect human rights is also set out in McDonald’s Standards of Business Conduct, which apply to employees of McDonald’s Corporation and its majority-owned subsidiaries.
+Company employees are trained on the standards and are required to certify their understanding of and commitment to upholding them.

 We continue to work with external stakeholders to actively review our approach and global policies related to protecting human rights, to give greater transparency and clarity on our commitments and ensure they remain aligned with internationally recognised standards.